 - Stone Wall: Aiden the Tank has the highest health in the game (5 health bars by default, compared to 4 for Grant and just 3 for Heather and Maya), and his special ability gives him damage resistance for several seconds after he takes damage.
 However, his other stats (i.e. stamina) are lower to compensate.

-- Unwinnable by Mistake: After completing the mission "Home Sweet Home", your home base is destroyed and you need to finish the next mission, "Last Stop", in order to find a new home base.
+- Unintentionally Unwinnable: After completing the mission "Home Sweet Home", your home base is destroyed and you need to finish the next mission, "Last Stop", in order to find a new home base.
 During this time, you cannot play other missions, level up any of your perks that require a base upgrade, or do any other activities.
 However, "Last Stop" is one of the most difficult and frustrating missions in the game, and if your character isn't strong enough to beat it you cannot go back and replay earlier missions to grind for experience or better weapons, essentially rendering the entire game into a permanently unwinnable state and making your copy of the game a worthless brick.